Dogpatch Press

 Do you know the story where several blind people try to describe an elephant by only touching small parts of it?
 Nobody can say what the whole animal is.

+Fallacies can be actively overcome.
 Ignorance is bliss, but knowledge is power.
 If you don’t like the media, Be The Media.
-That’s the mission at Dogpatch Press, but the subculture keeps stubborn blind spots.
-Many stories are too inside for professionals to investigate, but hobbyists lack the resources, especially when they need action that people don’t want to take.
-Then they stay overlooked, underreported, and suppressed.
+That’s the mission at Dogpatch Press, to tell the full story warts and all, and own it from inside — before outsiders tell it for you — but there’s always resistance.
+The subculture keeps stubborn blind spots.
+Many stories are too inside for professionals to investigate, but hobbyists lack the resources, especially when they explore problems that demand action that people don’t want to take.
+Difficult, costly, critical stories are the ones that stay overlooked, underreported, and suppressed.
 Nobody is immune to the psychology of denying uncomfortable knowledge.
-This is how you get too much shallow drama between individuals, but too little intensive research.
-You may say the solution is showing more of the positive; but that’s not seeing the whole elephant.
+This is how you get too much shallow drama between peer-to-peer individuals, but too little intensive research with wider scope.

 Read the rest of this entry »